SOD1: A4V mutation

 A4V (alanine at codon 4 changed to valine) is the most common ALS-causing mutation in the U.S. population, with approximately 50% of SOD1-ALS patients carrying the A4V mutation.
-Approximately 10 percent of all U.S. familial ALS cases are caused by heterozygous A4V mutations in SOD1.
+Approximately 10% of all U.S. familial ALS cases are caused by heterozygous A4V mutations in SOD1.
 The mutation is rarely if ever found outside the Americas.

 It was recently estimated that the A4V mutation occurred 540 generations (~12,000 years) ago.
 The haplotype surrounding the mutation suggests that the A4V mutation arose in the Asian ancestors of Native Americans, who reached the Americas through the Bering Strait.

 The A4V mutant belongs to the WT-like mutants.
 Patients with A4V mutations exhibit variable age of onset, but uniformly very rapid disease course, with average survival after onset of 1.4 years (versus 3–5 years with other dominant SOD1 mutations, and in some cases such as H46R, considerably longer).
 This survival is considerably shorter than non-mutant SOD1 linked ALS.